cisagov/manage.get.gov/docs/operations/import_export.md

 * HostIP

 After exporting the file from the target environment, scp the exported_tables.zip file from the target environment to local.
+Run the below commands from local.

 Get passcode by running:
 cf ssh-code

-scp file from app (app is getgov-stable in example below) to local cwd: scp -P 2222 -o User=cf:$(cf curl /v3/apps/$(cf app getgov-stable --guid)/processes | jq -r '.resources[] | select(.type=="web") | .guid')/0 ssh.fr.cloud.gov:app/tmp/exported_tables.zip .
+scp file from app (app is getgov-stable in example below) to local tmp: scp -P 2222 -o User=cf:$(cf curl /v3/apps/$(cf app getgov-stable --guid)/processes | jq -r '.resources[] | select(.type=="web") | .guid')/0 ssh.fr.cloud.gov:app/tmp/exported_tables.zip .
 when prompted, supply the passcode retrieved in the 'cf ssh-code' command